lizhh268/ShadowMaskFormer/README.md

 # ShadowMaskFormer
-A transformer-based approach for image shadow removal
+A transformer-based approach for image shadow removal.